divyanshudeoli/tensorflow/tensorflow/lite/micro/examples/hello_world/train/README.md

 ## Model Architecture

 The final model used to simulate a sine wave is displayed below.
-It is a simple feed forward deep neural network with 2 fully connected layers with ReLu activations and a final fully connected output layer with as shown below.
+It is a simple feed-forward deep neural network with two fully connected layers with ReLu activations and a final fully connected output layer which is as shown below.

 ![model_architecture.png](../images/model_architecture.png)